Turn everyday learning into an adventure!

 Like homework, these multi-subject individual and small group activities and projects relate to the week's topic and are designed to ignite the fires of learning in class and at home.

-You don't have to use textbooks and worksheets.
+You don't have to use textbooks and worksheets or a boring online curriculum.
 ALL learning experiences can be authentic and powerful!
 Students can even choose the classes and activities they engage in.

 1. Starting Point

 The backbone of Celebration Education's Journey Program is the theme.
 With an exciting theme, students have buy-in before school even starts.
 They look forward to being part of the adventure.
 The theme is broken down into five components, each with its own focus.
 Each year's theme is chosen by our families so it's fresh and welcoming every year.
 See this year's theme.

 2. Weekly Topic

 There is a focus topic for each week, inspired by the yearly theme.
 The purpose of these topics is to expose the children to a variety of things that they may find interesting.
 Students may study each topic as much or as little as they like.

 To promote interest in the topic, students can attend a weekly workshop with eight child-involved activities that integrate several school subjects.
-These activities include:
+Students enjoy:

 Topic key points